Dear Members,

 of internal control systems of a material nature and reporting the matter to the board;

-the depositors, debenture holders, shareholders (in case of non-payment of declared
+to the depositors, debenture holders, shareholders (in case of non-payment of declared

-the qualifications, experience and background, etc. of the candidate;
+the qualifications, experience and background, etc. of the candidate; xx.
+Carrying out any

-Xxiii.
+xxi.
 Reviewing the utilization of loans and/ or advances

 of the asset size of the subsidiary, whichever is lower including existing loans /